EgbieAndersonUku1/flatMates/readme.md

 # The housemate bill problem
 I was on the train a few days ago and they were two people arguing about the house bill.
-It seem that one of the housemate did not want to pay the full amount of the bill because he only staying 15 days and then travelling for the rest of the month.
+It seem that one of the housemate felt that he should not have to pay the full amount of the bill for that month because he was only staying there for 15 days and then travelling for the rest of the month.
 He felt that he should only pay for the days he stayed and not for the full month.

-After I got home I started thinking about this problem and thought what if they was a way to code this problem but not just for two housemates but for an unlimited housemates.
-The app will take a number of housemates and calcuate the amount they have to pay based on the number of days there stayed in a given house.
+After I got home I started thinking about this problem and thought what if they was a way to code this problem but not just for two housemates but for an unlimited number of housemates.
+The app will take a number of housemates and then calcuate the amount they have to pay based on the number of days there stayed for that month.

 ## The housemate problem defined